TomLiTao/NCA/README.md

 # NCA
-Neural Cellular Automata (NCA).
-Used primarily for modelling spatio-temporal patterning phenomena in my PhD research.
-See this pre-print: https://arxiv.org/abs/2310.14809 .
-Inspired by and based on the work of Mortvinstev et al: https://distill.pub/2020/growing-ca/ , this work extends their NCA framework to learn local rules that yield a time series of images, rather than growing one image from one pixel.
+Neural Cellular Automata (NCA) are a class of models capable of learning local interactions that give a desired emergent behaviour.
+Inspired by and based on the work of Mortvinstev et al: https://distill.pub/2020/growing-ca/ , this work extends their NCA framework to learn local rules that yield a time series of images, rather than forming a stable stationary structure.
 This extension allows for modelling dynamical emergent behaviour, and can reproduce the behaviour of classic PDEs (heat, reaction diffusion).
+The code in this repository was used to produce results in this paper: https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011589

 # How to use
+ - This code is no longer in development, but is kept for reproducability of results in https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011589 .
-See the demo jupyter notebook.
-The code here was used for running experiments in https://arxiv.org/abs/2310.14809 , but moving forward a version based on JAX is included in https://github.com/AlexDR1998/Differentiable-Patterning
+ - Moving forward, a more flexible and powerful version based on JAX is included in https://github.com/AlexDR1998/Differentiable-Patterning

 ## Requirements
  - tensorflow 2.13.0